gerry101/SDC-ND/README.md

 ### Projects
 Projects presented in order of completion
   - [Finding Lane Lines](https://github.com/gerry101/SDC-ND/tree/master/CarND-LaneLines-P1): The goal of this project was to make a pipeline that finds lane markings on a road.
-  - [Advanced Lane Finding](https://github.com/gerry101/SDC-ND/tree/master/CarND-Advanced-Lane-Lines): The goal of this project was to write an advanced software pipeline to identify the lane boundaries in a video..
+  - [Advanced Lane Finding](https://github.com/gerry101/SDC-ND/tree/master/CarND-Advanced-Lane-Lines): The goal of this project was to write an advanced software pipeline to identify the lane boundaries in a video.
+  - [Traffic Sign Classifier](https://github.com/gerry101/SDC-ND/tree/master/CarND-Traffic-Sign-Classifier-Project-master): The goal of this project was to write a Concolutional Neural Network(CNN) to predict German traffic signs.
 #